Faroe Islands: Relationship with international organisations

-The Faroe Islands are not fully independent, but they do have political relations directly with other countries through agreement with Denmark.
-The Faroe Islands are a member of some international organisations as though they were an independent country.
+The Faroe Islands are not fully independent, but they do have political relations directly with other countries through an agreement with Denmark.
+The Faroe Islands is a member of some international organisations as though they were an independent country.
 The Faroes have associate membership in the Nordic Council but have expressed wishes for full membership.

 The Faroe Islands are a member of several international sports federations like UEFA, FIFA in football and FINA in swimming and EHF in handball and have their own national teams.
-They also have their own telephone country code, +298, Internet country code top-level domain, .fo, banking code FO and postal code system.
+They also have their own telephone country code, +298, Internet country code top-level domain, .fo, banking code FO, and postal code system.

 The Faroe Islands make their own agreements with other countries regarding trade and commerce.
-When the EU embargo against Russia started in 2014, the Faroe Islands were not a part of the embargo because they are not a part of EU, and the islands had just themselves experienced a year of embargo from the EU including Denmark against the islands; the Faroese prime minister Kaj Leo Johannesen went to Moscow to negotiate the trade between Russia and the Faroe Islands.
+When the European Union imposed sanctions against the Russian Federation in 2014, the Faroe Islands were not a part of the embargo because they are not a part of EU, and the islands had just themselves experienced a year of embargo from the EU including Denmark against the islands; the Faroese prime minister Kaj Leo Johannesen went to Moscow to negotiate the trade between Russia and the Faroe Islands.
 The Faroese minister of fisheries negotiates with the EU and other countries regarding the rights to fish.

 In mid-2005, representatives of the Faroe Islands raised the possibility of their territory joining the European Free Trade Association (EFTA).
 According to Article 56 of the EFTA Convention, only states may become members of the EFTA.
 The Faroes are an autonomous territory of the Kingdom of Denmark, and not a sovereign state in their own right.
 Consequently, they considered the possibility that the "Kingdom of Denmark in respect of the Faroes" could join the EFTA, though the Danish Government has stated that this mechanism would not allow the Faroes to become a separate member of the EEA because Denmark was already a party to the EEA Agreement.
 The Government of Denmark officially supports new membership of the EFTA with effect for the Faroe Islands.

+Defence

+Defence is the responsibility of the Danish government.
+The 1st Squadron of the Royal Danish Navy is primarily focused on national operations in and around the Faroe Islands and Greenland.
+As of 2023, the 1st Squadron is composed of: